Sean Dorney

-Sean Christopher Dorney AO MBE CSM FAIIA (born 8 March 1951) is an Australian journalist, foreign correspondent, and writer with an extensive career covering the Pacific with a particular focus on Papua New Guinea.
+Sean Christopher Dorney (born 8 March 1951) is an Australian journalist, foreign correspondent, and writer with an extensive career covering the Pacific with a particular focus on Papua New Guinea.
 He was the Pacific and PNG Correspondent of the Australian Broadcasting Corporation on and off from 1975 to 2014.

 Early life and education

 Born in 1951, Dorney was brought up in a strong Catholic household in Townsville, the fourth of six children.
 His father was a surgeon who served with the Australian Army during the Second World War including in Papua New Guinea.

 He then attended St Joseph's Nudgee College in Brisbane from 1964 to 1968 and then studied economics at James Cook University in 1969 to 1970.

 Professional career

 Dorney was an editor of the James Cook University student newspaper which secured him a cadetship at the Australian Broadcasting Corporation.
 He then worked at the former National Broadcasting Commission in Port Moresby.

 In 1984, Dorney was deported by the Papua New Guinea Government for his role in the Four Corners interview of James Nyaro, a West Papuan rebel commander fighting the Indonesian Government.

 In 1985 Dorney left the Australian Broadcasting Corporation to work as a press secretary in the Northern Territory Government for 18 months.

 In 2009 Dorney was deported from Fiji for his reporting on Frank Bainimarama's abrogation of the country's constitution.

 Dorney served as an election monitor with the Commonwealth Observer Group during the 2017 Papua New Guinean general election.

 He is a Nonresident Fellow of the Lowy Institute for International Policy.